lightstep/terraform-lightstep-aws-dashboards/modules/amplify-dashboard/README.md

-# Lightstep AWS Amplify Dashboard
+# Cloud Observability AWS Amplify Dashboard

-This module provisions a Lightstep dashboard for AWS Amplify.
+This module provisions a Cloud Observability dashboard for AWS Amplify.